Farewell to Art Historian and Curator Peter Selz

 To be more precise, during his leadership the museum became a significant hub for the development of the Californian art scene.
 The exhibition called Funk from 1967 curated by Salz, which gathered an array of Bay Area artists whose work was characterized by cartoonish forms and vernacular imagery (such as Peter Voulkos, Joan Brown, Robert Arneson, and Bruce Conner).

-During his mandate, the prolific curator also released the first grand US survey of Kinetic art called New Directions in Kinetic Sculpture, as well as a retrospective of René Magritte.
+During his mandate, the prolific figure also released the first grand US survey of Kinetic art called New Directions in Kinetic Sculpture, as well as a retrospective of René Magritte.
 His involvement as a project director in the last phase of land art intervention (spreading across the hills and coast of Northern California) Running Fence (1972–76) by Christo and Jeanne-Claude suggest to which extent Selz was committed to various expressions and practices.

 Art of Engagement takes the first comprehensive look at the key role of California’s art and artists in politics and culture since 1945.
 Tracing the remarkably fertile confluence of political agitation and passionately engaged art, Peter Selz leads readers on a journey that begins with the Nazi death camps and moves through the Bay Area’s Free Speech Movement of 1964, the birth of Beat and hippie countercultures, the Chicano labor movement in the San Joaquin Valley, the beginning of the Black Panther Party in Oakland, and some of the most radical manifestations of the women’s movement, gay liberation, Red Power, and environmental activism.